dxc-technology/halstack-style-guide/components/tag/README.md

 ## Overview

-Tag represent resources and global terms identify and linked with a text section to provide to the user more context and information regarding a topic.
-It usually appears in the top or bottom of the section and multiple tags can be concatenated to generate a serie of resources displayed with a visual hierarchy that calls the user's attention.
+The Tag represents resources and global terms to identify and linked with a text section to provide the user with more context and information regarding a topic.
+It usually appears in the top or bottom of the section and multiple tags can be concatenated to generate a series of resources displayed with a visual hierarchy that calls the user's attention.

 ## Appearance

-The tag appearance is similar to the button one (in raised mode) which gives a hint of the interactivity of the component, with a shadow that foregrounded the component calling the user attention.
-In some cases there will be a link to a resource completing the information displayed on the page, in others there will be a simple representation of information but it will give to the user a overview resume of the content of the section/area that wants to be represented.
+The tag appearance is similar to the button one (in raised mode) which gives a hint of the interactivity of the component, with a shadow that foregrounded the component calling the user's attention.
+In some cases there will be a link to a resource completing the information displayed on the page, in others there will be a simple representation of information but it will give to the user an overview resume of the content of the section/area that wants to be represented.

 By default, the tag can include a label or/and an icon to represent the term and what is behind it.